ultimatecodelab/AI-Heuristically-Informed-Fuzzy-Maze/README.md

 3: On the left side of the GUI, all the stats has been displayed.
 It will tell you how far the (exit point  / Goal node is) and it is calculated based on the player movement.

-4 : fuzzy logic has been implemented.
+4 : Fuzzy logic has been implemented.
 When player collides with an enemy, fight fight is invoked and random weapon is choosen from the player weapon list.

-5: fuzzy logic victory is shown in the left panel of the game.
-It will be shown once you hit an enemy.
+5: Fuzzy logic victory is shown in the left panel of the game.
+It will be shown once you collide with an enemy.

 ###Controls:
 Up arrow